iterate-ch/docs/cyberduck/transfer.md

 ### Limit Number of Parallel Connections

 The maximum number of connections for transfers using multiple connections can be limited using the toggle in the lower right of the *transfer window* on Windows or the *toolbar dropdown* on macOS.
-The same toggle limits the maximum allowed concurrent transfers in the transfer window to the same number.

 ```{image} _images/Limit_Connections.png
 :alt: Limit Connections
 :width: 500px
 ```

+The setting limits
+* The number of parallel transfers in progress the _Transfers_ window.
+Transfers awaiting will show _Maximum allowed connections exceeded.
+Waiting…_.
+* The number of connections used to download multiple parts using [segmented downloads](download.md#segmented-downloads).
+* The number of connections used when downloading or uploading multiple files in a transfer with the option _Use multiple connections_.

 ## Overwrite Prompt